Cannataro-Lab/ESCC_step_epistasis/input_data/README.md

 # Data sources used for the analysis

-**Only the data sets from Yuan et al. and ESCC-META require a log in to be downloaded.
+**Only the data sets from Liu et al., Yuan et al. and ESCC-META need to be downloaded separately.
+Save all of these files to the folder input_data/raw_data/.
 The other data sets can be pulled by running the data_prep scripts.**

 UCLA data set was obtained from <https://cbioportal-datahub.s3.amazonaws.com/escc_ucla_2014.tar.gz> on June 8 2022